Sexual cannibalism: Genital mutilation

 Before or after copulating with females, certain males of spider species in the superfamily Araneoidea become half or full eunuchs with one or both of their pedipalps (male genitals) severed.
 This behavior is often seen in sexually cannibalistic spiders, causing them to exhibit the "eunuch phenomenon".
 Due to the chance that they may be eaten during or after copulation, male spiders use genital mutilation to increase their chances of successful mating.
 The male can increase his chances of paternity if the female's copulatory organs are blocked, which decreases sperm competition and her chances of mating with other males.
 In one study, females with mating plugs had a 75% lower chance of re-mating.
-Additionally, if a male successfully severs his pedipalp within the female copulatory duct the pedipalp can not only serve as a plug but can continue to release sperm to the female spermathacae, again increasing the male's chances of paternity.
+Additionally, if a male successfully severs his pedipalp within the female copulatory duct the pedipalp can not only serve as a plug but can continue to release sperm to the female spermathecae, again increasing the male's chances of paternity.
 This is referred to as "remote copulation".
 Occasionally (in 12% of cases in a 2012 study on Nephilidae spiders) palp severance is only partial due to copulation interruption by sexual cannibalism.
 Partial palp severance can result in a successful mating plug but not to the extent of full palp severance.

 Some males, as in the orb-weaving spider, Argiope arantia, have been found to spontaneously die within fifteen minutes of their second copulation with a female.
 The male dies while his pedipalps are still intact within the female, as well as still swollen from copulation.
 In this "programmed death", the male is able to utilize his entire body as a genital plug for the female, causing it to be much more difficult for her to remove him from her copulatory ducts.

 In other species males voluntarily self-amputate a pedipalp prior to mating and thus the mutilation is not driven by sexual cannibalism.
 This has been hypothesized to be due to an increased fitness advantage of half or full eunuchs.
-Upon losing a pedipalp males experience a significant decrease in body weight that provides them with enhanced locomotor abilities and endurance, enabling them to better search for a mate and mate-guard after mating.
+Upon losing a pedipalp, males experience a significant decrease in body weight that provides them with enhanced locomotor abilities and endurance, enabling them to better search for a mate and mate-guard after mating.
 This is referred to as the "gloves-off" theory.
 Males and females have also been seen with the roles reversed in terms of genital mutilation.
 In Cyclosa argenteoalba, males mutilate female spider's genitals by detaching the female's scape, making it impossible for another male to mate with them.